- According to IEC 60502-1 and GB Standard

 Electrical Cable Size

 Electrical Cables can be classified as low voltage cable, medium voltage cable, and high voltage cable.
 The raw materials for power cables are copper conductors and aluminium conductors.
-The armoured methods are steel tape armoured cable and steel wire armoured cable.
+The armoured electrical cables are steel tape armoured cable and swa electrical cable.
 We have large types of power cables in stock.

 Understanding your choice of electrical cable options